(Updated May 5, 2020)

 If freezing in jars, this is a great time to those single-piece lids or other lids that have already been used for canning and can’t be used again in those heated processes.
 Or you can use Ball’s Leak Proof Lids.

 Unopened containers of jam may be stored in the freezer up to 1 year, or 3 weeks in the refrigerator.
-Once opened, keep in the refrigerator and use within 3-5 days.
-Depending on how quickly your family goes through jam, its important to consider the size of your container.
+Once opened, keep in the refrigerator and use it within 3-5 days.
+Depending on how quickly your family goes through jam, it’s important to consider the size of your container.

 In addition to the chart (below) of Ball jars that are freezer safe; If the description of the jar doesn’t mention that it is safe for freezing, double-check with your supplier.
 Shop our freezer-safe options here.
 You can read more in our Freezing in Jars 101 blog post.